 3) Collective Space – Lucy and Jorge Orta.
 This book explores the theme of neighbourhood and the concern for the street as an environment where people live.
 Collective Space contains an interview with the artists, looking at their staging of public dinner parties and proposals for the setting of the 50th meal in the ’70 x 7′ series.
 It also includes geographer and activist Paul Chatterton’s essay/manifesto Retrofitting the Corporate City: Five Principles for Urban Survival.

-Alternatively contact Central Books.
+To order contact Central Books.

 DESIRABLE PLACES: The contribution of artists to creating spaces for public life – £7.99